AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 For more information, see this  [**document**](../../adobe-learning-manager-integration-aem.md).

-## Learners
+### Learners

 The published website displays a list of all migrated Courses, Certificates, and Learning Paths that are retrieved from the search service for non-logged in learners.

 When a learner clicks Course or Certificate or Learning Path, the Overview page launches.
 On the page, when the learner enrolls, they must log in first, and then take the Course.

-# Adobe Commerce connector
+## Adobe Commerce connector

+>[!NOTE]
+>
-**NOTE: This specific functionality is available only if Adobe Learning Manager is sold as an Add-on to Adobe Experience Manager**
+>This specific functionality is available only if Adobe Learning Manager is sold as an Add-on to Adobe Experience Manager.

-**Note:** This connector can be enabled for trial accounts also.
+This connector can be enabled for trial accounts also.

 Adobe Learning Manager now offers integration with Adobe Commerce, a platform to build eCommerce experiences for B2B and B2C customers.